yur1o/GrowAGarden-AutoBuySeed/README.md

 # 🌱 GrowAGarden-AutoBuySeed
-A simple AHK script to automatically buy crop seeds in Roblox’s **Grow A Garden** game.
+A simple AHK script to automatically buy crop seeds in Roblox’s **Grow A Garden**

 ## 📖 How to Use